circonus/irondb-docs/api/state.md

 *id* :   The ID for this file system.

-        *totalMB*

-        :   Megabytes of data used for this file system.
+*totalMB* :   Megabytes of data used for this file system.

-        *freeMB*

-        :   Megabytes of data available for this file system.
+*freeMB* :   Megabytes of data available for this file system.

-    *get*

-    :   A container with information about text get calls.
+*get* :   A container with information about text get calls.

-    :

-        *proxy\_calls*

-        :   The number of text get proxy calls.
+*proxy_calls* :   The number of text get proxy calls.

-        *err*

-        :   The number of text get errors.
+*err* :   The number of text get errors.

-        *calls*

-        :   The number of text get calls.
+*calls* :   The number of text get calls.

-        *tuples*

-        :   The number of text get tuples.
+*tuples* :   The number of text get tuples.

-        *elapsed\_us*

-        :   The number of microseconds spent getting text data.
+*elapsed_us* :   The number of microseconds spent getting text data.

-    *put*

-    :   A container with information about text put calls.
+*put* :   A container with information about text put calls.

     :